-Can You Sue if Your Heart Attack was Misdiagnosed?
+Suing if Your Heart Attack Was Misdiagnosed

 Medical misdiagnosis is a serious error that can not only result in significant and lasting harm to the patient but even cause death.
 We’re all only human, and overworked doctors and nurses might make honest mistakes in the fast-paced ER setting, so a misdiagnosis alone may not be enough to drive a medical malpractice case.